-Many runners will be all too familiar with the knee pain located just below the patella (knee cap), often referred to as jumper’s knee or patellar tendinitis.
-In this post I’ll be discussing why you may have developed jumper’s knee from running, and what patellar tendinitis exercises we as physios often give as part of the knee rehab process.
+In this post I’ll be discussing why you may have developed jumper’s knee from running, and what patellar tendonitis exercises we as physios often give runners as part of the knee rehab process.

-That said, in the interest of using terms most of us runners are familiar with, I’m going to stick with patellar tendinitis for the remainder of this article.
+That said, in the interest of using terms most of us runners are familiar with, I’m going to stick with patellar tendonitis for the remainder of this article.

-The goal of successfully treating patellar tendinitis, or any other condition, is to understand and resolve the dangers your brain is perceiving.
+The goal of successfully treating patellar tendonitis, or any other condition, is to understand and resolve the dangers your brain is perceiving.

-The first, and arguably most crucial part of patellar tendinitis treatment involves listening to the body and giving it what it wants:
+So, the first, and arguably most crucial part of patellar tendonitis treatment involves listening to the body and giving it what it wants.

 Initial Reduction of Patellar Tendon Loading